This

 Naturally, their car gets stuck in the sand.
 Hunnicutt

-and the three remaining cast members found protection—for
+and the three remaining cast members find protection from the fallout in an

 abandoned mine.